What's A Girl Like You Doing In A Place Like This?

 God, by the way, was going to have to get over it.
 I began to understand sex as a complex, wonderful, natural thing, and while it could easily be abused, embracing it intelligently was nothing to be ashamed of.

 Sex was everywhere - penetrating the daily lives of everybody on conscious and subconscious levels.
-As I became increasingly aware of this, I began to appreciate just how greatly it affected us, and I wanted to explore it on a deeper level.
+As I became increasingly aware of this, I began to appreciate just how greatly it affected us, and I wanted to explore it in greater depth.
 What did it all really mean and why?
 I have always been insatiably curious.

 As I continued to work part time in the industry (while balancing it with 'real' work), it occurred to me that we, as a culture, have a great need to address some critical issues relating to our perceptions of sex.

-After more than a decade of industry exposure, I had gathered some incredibly unique and highly valuable perspectives on sexuality and relationships.
+After 18 years of industry exposure, I had gathered some incredibly unique and highly valuable perspectives on sexuality and relationships.
 I had spent years of my time talking to a countless number of people from all walks of life about their most intimate thoughts, their most private moments, their relationship issues, their insecurities, their wishes and I asked a lot of 'why'?
 I considered myself fortunate for the great lessons they taught me.

 It became my mission to help.
 I wanted nothing more than to bring much needed discussion to the table.
-I wanted to encourage people to examine their ideals and standards, to question their practices, to broaden their understading of one of the driving forces in our lives, and to live healthier, happier lives, in general - all by having a better grasp of our sexualities.
+I wanted to encourage people to examine their ideals and standards, to question their practices, to broaden their understanding of one of the driving forces in our lives, and to live healthier, happier lives, in general - all by having a better grasp of our sexualities.

 My life from small town Bible school student to big city hustler was unusual, and, at many times, deeply difficult.
 It has also been vibrant, fascinating and wonderfully blessed.
 The best results can sometimes come out of the most challenging situations.
-These days, I am confident that this was the path I was meant to be on, and I look forward to sharing with others the valuable lessons that have been shared with me.
+I look forward to sharing with others the valuable lessons that have been shared with me.